calliope-project/euro-calliope/docs/templates/customisation.md

 With the Calliope model in your hands, you will be able to change any model parameter, any technology specifics, and the model definition to your liking.
 This kind of customisation can be useful to get to know the model and its parameters.
-To create reliable results, we do advise making manual changes only to the model definition (`./{resolution}/example-model.yaml`) as this makes it possible to trace those changes later.
+To create reliable results, we do advise making manual changes only to the model definition (`example-model.yaml`) as this makes it possible to trace those changes later.
 A typical customisation here would be to change the solver from `gurobi` to an open-source solver, e.g. `cbc` (see [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/config_defaults.html#run-configuration)).
 We consider all Euro-Calliope model subcomponents (everything other than the model definition itself) as a toolbox from which you can choose to define your model -- see the [Import customisation option](./customisation.md#imports).

-## Imports
+## Importing modules

 The `example-model.yaml` definition file in each resolution sub-directory (e.g. `national/example-model.yaml`) specifies a list of other files to bring together to describe the model (under the `import` key).
 This list can be changed by the modeller to select a combination of different files (see also [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/building.html#files-that-define-a-model)).